Are your company vehicles considered a fleet?

-After acquiring a fleet identification or account number, businesses immediately save on new vehicles acquisitions.
+After acquiring a fleet identification or account number, businesses immediately save on new vehicle acquisitions.
 First, manufacturers waive regional advertising fees that often apply to vehicles sold out of dealer stock.
 The fees are usually between one and two percent of the vehicle’s invoice and can mean a savings of up to 800 dollars for a 40,000-dollar vehicle.

 In addition to waiving the advertising fee, fleet programs often offer exclusive incentives and rebates to their members.
-For their 2019 National Fleet Purchase Program, GM offers allowances ranging from 400 dollars for a Chevy Spark to 5,500 dollars for a GMC Sierra 2500HD Double Cab with 4WD.
-The Ford 2019 Model Year Commercial Fleet Incentive Program offers incentives in a similar range.
+For their 2022 National Fleet Purchase Program, GM offers allowances ranging from 400 dollars for a Chevy Spark to 5,500 dollars for a GMC Sierra 2500HD Double Cab with 4WD.
+The Ford 2022 Model Year Commercial Fleet Incentive Program offers incentives in a similar range.

 Other benefits for business fleets include the ability to choose vehicles from manufacturer stock instead of dealer stock.
 Dealers stock their lots mostly for consumer preference and space limitations.
 That often means limited options in fleet vehicles.
 Depending on the fleet program you join, there are a wide variety of member benefits you may access.
 For example, members of the FCA BusinessLink program have access to complimentary shuttle service, loaner vehicles, priority bay service, extended service/repair hours, and a 24/7 towing service – all without membership fees or dues.

 Claim your fleet status within a week's time